-- To prevent any false sharing, every row is extended by 8 unused long values ( $8 \cdot 8 = 64$ bytes, the size of a cache line); also it is recommended to store the vector b in the same matrix to avoid false sharing among b (every row of the matrix has thus n + 1 + 8 entries). - To prevent repeated cache line transfers, every row is assigned to the same thread (pinned to a node blade) across multiple iterations: if we have P threads, thread 0 processes rows $0, P, 2P, \ldots$ , thread 1 processes rows $1, P+1, 2P+1, \ldots$ and so on (rows are distributed to threads in a "round-robin" fashion).
+Most likely the basic program will not scale well beyond 16 cores (1 blade on the UV 1000) due to the higher latency of memory access across blades.
+In particular, in every outermost iteration of the algorithm, each matrix row may be accessed by a thread running on another node, which leads to a transfer of the row to another blade in every iteration step.
+Therefore write another version of the program that addresses this problem: every row is assigned to the same thread (pinned to a node blade) across multiple iterations: if we have P threads, thread 0 processes rows $0, P, 2P, \ldots$, thread 1 processes rows $1, P + 1, 2P + 1, \ldots$ and so on (generally rows are distributed to threads in a "round-robin" fashion to ensure that the work load of a thread is not influenced by a particular distribution of data in the matrix).

 In Java, this may be achieved by explicitly creating P threads that stay alive during the whole computation.
 Each thread allocates (in the heap of the node on which it runs) the matrix rows which it subsequently processes; after the allocation phase, the original main thread initializes the matrix with the coefficients.
 Then the program runs in n iterations where in every iteration each thread processes the rows it is in charge of.
-For synchronizing all threads after every iteration, you may use class CyclicBarrier.
+For synchronizing all threads after every iteration, you may use class CyclicBarrier4.